slowernews/wisdom-tldr/chapters/chapter_1_self.md

 HINT: The cure for worry?
 Presence (as recently discussed with Amy Cuddy, author of Presence: Bringing Your Boldest Self to Your Biggest Challenges).
 Focus on the task at hand.
 Face forward, but don’t live in the pretend future where the thing you’re fearing wins.

 <!--
+> *'No medicine cures what happiness cannot.' -- Gabriel Garcí­a Márquez*

 debug your brain as much as you can.
 DEBUG MODE!

 > *'Nature itself is the best physician.' -- Hippocrates*